-Charlottesville has responded to last’s summer’s deadly rally by going after the nazis and white supremacists, one by one, who thought it was a good idea to come here.
+Charlottesville has responded to summer of 2017’s deadly rally by going after the nazis and white supremacists, one by one, who thought it was a good idea to come here.
 As a result, the list of those facing criminal charges, jail time, lawsuits, job losses, and being ostracized by their own families and communities keeps growing.
 So we’re compiling a list of casualties.
 Please feel free to mention any we missed! #charlottesville #A12

 7/5/18 – 29-year-old Michael Miselis, a member of the Rise Above Movement (RAM), a Southern California group identified by the Anti-Defamation League as a white supremacist group, is identified as participating in the Charlottesville rally.
 Miselis holds a government security clearance as part of his work for contractor Northrop Grumman, which operates a plant in Redondo Beach, Calif., near the University of California, Los Angeles, where Miselis is enrolled in an aerospace engineering program.
 Miselis denied any involvement in the Charlottesville protests when confronted at his house by PBS Frontline journalists.
 But a ProPublica–Frontline investigation published Thursday identified him.